michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 See the file 'CODE_OF_CONDUCT.md' in the project main folder, locally and on GitHub.

-Also, see the related chapter in the file 'README.md' in the project main folder, locally and on GitHub.
+Also, see the related chapter in the file 'README.md' on GitHub.

 ### Upload